PoohWoah/ESP_Develop_Engineer/README.md

-# XXX
+This GitHub repository is used for BIGTREETECH translations.

-This is a learning warehouse
+The main BIGTREETECH project is at https://bigtreetech.github.io/docs/